 Welcome to this edition of our newsletter.
 Since the last one, a lot of developments have taken place in the Programme.
 We launched the first grants in September 2011 simultaneously in Kaberamaido, Kiboga and Kyenjojo, initially covering 2 sub-counties in each of these districts.
 We have since added Apac, Katakwi, Nebbi, Nakapiripirit and Moroto.
-As of July 2012, we have reached over 28,000 beneficiaries, with the coming on board of 6 more districts: Napak, Amudat, Zombo, Kole, Kyegegwa and Kyankwanzi.
+As of June 2012, we had reached 13,334 beneficiaries in 22 sub-counties in the 5 districts.

+In the remaining 6 districts of Napak, Amudat, Zombo, Kole, Kyegegwa and Kyankwanzi, first payments will be made in July 2012.